luxfi/evm/contracts/README.md

 ## Tests

-Tests are written for a local network which runs a Subnet-EVM Blockchain.
+Tests are written for a local network which runs a EVM Blockchain.

 E.g `RPC_URI=http://127.0.0.1:9650/ext/bc/28N1Tv5CZziQ3FKCaXmo8xtxoFtuoVA6NvZykAT5MtGjF4JkGs/rpc CHAIN_ID=77777 npx hardhat test --network local`.

-Subnet-EVM must activate any precompiles used in the test in the genesis.
+EVM must activate any precompiles used in the test in the genesis.